punica-ai/punica/README.md

 <p align="center"><img src="assets/sgmv.png" alt="SGMV" style="width: 400px;"></p>

 In the following microbenchmark figure, we can observe the strong batching effect of the pretrained model.
 Naive implementation of LoRA is slow, as depicted in the orange line.
-LoRA implemented via SGMV is effificent and preserves the strong batching effect.
+LoRA implemented via SGMV is efficient and preserves the strong batching effect.

 <p align="center"><img src="assets/backbone-vs-sgmv.png" alt="SGMV is fast and maintains strong batching effect" style="width: 400px;"></p>